A Leader in Land Use, Zoning, and Affordable Housing Law

 Many times, Jeffrey will be called by a current or former client and be asked how a “new law or regulation that I just heard about” will affect some sort of property owned by the person or a land development project contemplated by the entity.

-Jeffrey takes great satisfaction in advising clients and is joyful when this event ends in the successful receipt of the needed approval, variance, site plan, or permit.
+Jeffrey takes satisfaction in advising clients and is gratified when these circumstances result in the successful receipt of the needed approval, variance, site plan, or permit.

 There are certain reporting requirements for approvals issued by State agencies, and approvals issued by the federal government do not appear to be subject to the PEA.